mrcloudchase/tech-fundamentals/README.md

 ## What You Learned

+If you used the resources above, you should have a good understanding of the following topics:

 1. **Introduction to IT Fundamentals**
    - What are IT Fundamentals?
    - Overview of IT Roles and Responsibilities